KcalbJ/KcalbJ/README.md

 - 👋 Hi, I’m James
 - 👀 I’m interested in everything
-- 🌱 I’m currently learning C# + React
+- 🌱 I’m currently learning many things
-- 💞️ I’m looking to help any way i can
+- 💞️ I’m looking to help in any way I can
 - 📫 How to reach me jblack.create@gmail.com
 <!---
 KcalbJ/KcalbJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.